-- (c) all aircraft operating on the movement area of an aerodrome shall display lights intended to attract attention to the aircraft; and - (d) all aircraft on the movement area of an aerodrome whose engines are running shall display lights which indicate that fact. - (3) Except as provided by (5), all aircraft in flight and fitted with anti-collision lights to meet the requirement of (1) (a) shall display such lights also outside the period specified in (1). - (4) Except as provided by (5), all aircraft: - (a) operating on the movement area of an aerodrome and fitted with anti-collision lights to meet the requirement of (2) (c); or - (b) on the movement area of an aerodrome and fitted with lights to meet the requirement of (2) (d); shall display such lights also outside the period specified in (2). - (5) A pilot shall be permitted to switch off or reduce the intensity of any flashing lights fitted to meet the requirements of (1), (2), (3) and (4) if they do or are likely to: - (a) adversely affect the satisfactory performance of duties; or - (b) subject an outside observer to harmful dazzle.
+- iii.
+Except as provided by (v), all aircraft in flight and fitted with anti-collision lights to meet the requirement of (i) (a) shall display such lights also outside the period specified in (i). - iv.
+Except as provided by (v), all aircraft: - (a) operating on the movement area of an aerodrome and fitted with anti-collision lights to meet the requirement of (ii) (c); or - (b) on the movement area of an aerodrome and fitted with lights to meet the requirement of (ii) (d); shall display such lights also outside the period specified in (ii). - v.
+A pilot shall be permitted to switch off or reduce the intensity of any flashing lights fitted to meet the requirements of (i), (ii), (iii) and (iv) if they do or are likely to: - (a) adversely affect the satisfactory performance of duties; or - (b) Subject an outside observer to harmful dazzle.